MohammedAwadEleash/EmployeeLeaveManagementAPI/README.md

   DI is leveraged to manage system dependencies, promoting loose coupling between components, improving maintainability, and allowing easier extensibility of the system.
 - **SOLID Principles:** some of SOLID Principles  such as the single responsibility principle , Dependency Inversion Principle.

+- ✅ **Repository Pattern**
+  Abstracts the data access logic and provides a centralized place for CRUD operations, enhancing separation of concerns and testability of the data layer.
+- ✅ **Unit of Work Pattern**
+  Coordinates the work of multiple repositories by ensuring a single transaction for multiple operations.
+This pattern ensures data consistency and simplifies commit/rollback logic.
 - **Authentication & Authorization:** ASP.NET Core Identity